 YouTube gives you about 800 words to describe what it is all about.
 Unfortunately, search engines still haven't developed the ability to understand your video, so you need to use plain text for it.
 My suggestion, use every bit of it.
 Transcribe it if you lack inspiration.

 The prize behind YouTube is exposure, which is predominantly driven by online marketing.
 With quality video content, you’ll increase visibility and direct traffic that ultimately leads to conversions.

 4) Use Creativity and Original Content

 Text is text.
 You can add some flourishes—new fonts, unusual formatting—but in the end, it’s still just text.
-You need something to complement its meaning and drive home your message.
+It would help if you had something to complement its meaning and drive home your message.

 Video content provides a huge opportunity to customize your messaging and add genuinely unique value for your audience.
-It gives to your brand an actual voice and personality, rather than a manufactured one.
+It gives your brand an actual voice and personality rather than a manufactured one.

 Video allows you to do cool things that can embellish your brand with the right aesthetics.

 As already established, video content marketing doesn’t have limitations.
 Horses might fly, Dogs may speak, if you’re successfully driving your point home, it all works.